Wokarol/GameSystemsLocator/README.md

 }
 ```

-For configuration you have to define the ` PrefabPath ` which points to prefab in resources that will be loaded on game start.
+If the ` PrefabPath ` is set, bootstrapper will spawn it and initialize the Locator with the systems present on the prefab.
+Prefab is loaded before scene is loaded.

 ` .Add<T>(...) ` is used to add a game system container to the locator.
 Optionally it can define if the system is ` required ` or if it has a ` nullObject ` instance.

+> If the ` PrefabPath ` is not set, ` required ` has no effect

 > For more information, refer to in-code documentation